Into the Storm (2014 film): Plot

-In the skies above Silverton, a convergence of two large tornadoes results in a colossal EF-5 tornado that threatens to level the town.
-The town's citizens have taken shelter at the school, but Pete's team determines that the school's storm shelter will be inadequate.
+In the skies above Silverton, a convergence of two tornadoes results in a colossal EF-5 tornado that threatens to level the town.
+Silverton's citizens have taken shelter at the school, but Pete's team determines that the school's storm shelter will be inadequate.
 Unable to alert the school's staff with mobile devices, Pete's team rushes to the school.
-While citizens rush to board school buses, Pete and his team follow the storm, but the last school bus and a handful of cars are cut off from the retreat due to a downed transmission tower.
+While citizens rush to board school buses, Pete and his team follow the storm, but the last school bus and some cars are cut off from the retreat due to a downed transmission tower.

-The storm chasers and school refugees take cover in a storm drain at a construction site, but a Truck from the airport that the tornado struck damages one of the storm grates, compromising the shelter.
-In an attempt to save lives, Pete hands over his research hard drives to Gary, then sacrifices himself by leaving the shelter to move Titus down to the storm grate, to use the vehicle to anchor the storm grate to the concrete face.
-Titus's equipment proves unable to anchor the vehicle to the ground, and the tornado picks up the vehicle.
-From the camera turret aboard Titus, Pete observes the funnel of the tornado as the vehicle is lifted above the clouds, fulfilling his dream, before then crashing to the ground, killing him and wrecking Titus.
-Shortly thereafter, the EF-5 tornado dissipates.
+The storm chasers and school refugees take cover in a storm drain at a construction site, but a truck from the airport that the tornado struck damages a storm grate, compromising the shelter.
+Trying to save lives, Pete hands over his research hard drives to Gary, then sacrifices himself by leaving the shelter to move Titus down to the storm grate, to use the vehicle to anchor the storm grate to the concrete face and has the others tie its towline to the crashed truck for support.
+Titus's equipment, however, cannot anchor the vehicle to the ground.
+From the camera turret aboard Titus, Pete observes the tornado's funnel as the vehicle is lifted above the clouds, fulfilling his dream, before crashing to the ground, killing him and wrecking Titus.
+The EF-5 tornado then dissipates.

 In the aftermath of the tornado outbreak, the townspeople begin to clean up and rebuild.
-As Gary's sons complete their time capsule film, many of those they interview express newfound appreciations for their lives.
+Obeying their father, Trey and Donnie record messages from the senior class for a time capsule to be opened in 25 years.
+Many of those they interview express newfound appreciations for their lives.
 Allison praises Pete's sacrifice and dedication to science.

-The last footage shows two local daredevils Donk and Reevis, who were sucked up by the tornado, have survived the storm.
+The last footage shows that two local daredevils Donk and Reevis, who were sucked up by the tornado, have survived the storm.